DavinciOfSweden/DavinciOfSweden/README.md

 - 👋 Hi, I’m @DavinciOfSweden
-- 👀 I’m interested in Space
+- 👀 I’m interested in Space and AI and Cybersecurity
-- 🌱 I’m currently learning Object-Oriented Programming on python
+- 🌱 I’m currently learning
-- 📫 How to reach me david.m.schon@gmail.com
+- 📫 How to reach me: david.m.schon@gmail.com